ndiayesamba1996/restyled.io/Common-Errors:-Rustfmt.md

 warning: rustfmt may have failed to format.
 See previous 1 errors.
 ```

-This is an open bug `rustfmt` bug: https://github.com/rust-lang/rustfmt/issues/2916.
+This is an open `rustfmt` bug: https://github.com/rust-lang/rustfmt/issues/2916.

 Once `rustfmt` has been fixed, Restyled can update.
 For now, unfortunately, you have to either edit the code in a way that doesn't cause this bug, or exclude it from Restyled via `.restyled.yaml`.